Affiziert/esp32-iot-monitoring-stack/README.md

 The current implementation consists of the following components:

 - ESP32-C3 transmitter node with a single Li-Ion cell, TP4056 charging module and voltage divider for battery voltage measurement
-- SHT31 breakout board for temperature and relative humidity measurement
+- SHT31 module for temperature and relative humidity measurement
 - ESP32-C3 receiver node
 - ESP-NOW wireless communication
 - Raspberry Pi 4 as an edge gateway